Michalychforever/lss_montepython/README.md

 The repo includes:

 * Pre-reconstructed full-shape (FS) power spectrum likelihods for four independent data chunks: North and South Galactic Caps (NGC and SGC) at z=0.38 and z=0.61
+* BAO-only likelihood that extracts the anisotropic BAO signal from the post-reconstructed power spectra
 * Joint FS+BAO likelihoods with the appropriate covariance matrices for the same data chunks

+Note that you need CLASS-PT to evaluate FS and FS+BAO likelihoods